hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 An authorization failure will occur if the client identity does not satisfy all of the following:

   - The client identity must possess the attribute 'hf.AffiliationMgr' with a value of 'true'.
-  - The affiliation of the client identity must be hierarchically above the affiliation being updated.
+  - For adding and removing an affiliation, the affiliation of the client identity must be hierarchically above the affiliation being updated.
 For example, if the client's affiliation is "a.b", the client may update affiliation "a.b.c" but not "a" or "a.b".
+  - For modifying an affiliation, the affiliation of the client identity must be hierarchically above the affiliation of both the old affiliation and the new affiliation.
+For example, if the client's affiliation is "a.b", the client may modify affiliation "a.b.c" to "a.b.d" but not to "a" or "a.b".

 The following shows how to add, modify, and remove an affiliation.